Ranked #1 Children's Hospital by U.S. News & World Report

 Neurosurgeon Shenandoah (Dody) Robinson, MD, together with our Cerebral Palsy Program team, carefully assesses each child to determine the nature of her leg spasticity, how she has responded to other treatments, her overall functioning, and her maturity and readiness to take part in rehabilitation after surgery.
 The child’s physical therapist (PT) is an important part of this evaluation process.
 The PT will evaluate the child's tone, flexibility, walking and strength, especially core and back strength.
 The evaluation will help to determine if the child’s spasticity is helping or impairing his function and walking ability.

 Physical therapy, or PT, is the last and most critical step of the journey.
-Children must have the cognitive ability, determination and stamina to participate in at least six weeks of physical therapy afterward.
+Children must have the cognitive ability, determination and stamina to participate in at least six weeks of almost daily physical therapy afterward.
 If they do, then SDR can be of tremendous help in improving gait and mobility.
-We recommend at least five physical therapy sessions a week after SDR, starting before hospital discharge.
+We recommend at least five physical therapy a week after SDR, starting before hospital discharge.
 Our team works with PT providers in the community to ensure the best outcome.

 If children and families can stick to PT faithfully, most children will have greatly improved strength and gait within six months.